 It can be used by both students and parents.

 Most importantly, it is accurate so you don’t have to worry about entering the wrong tax information on your FAFSA.

 Yes, if you estimated, you will have to update your FAFSA once you have filed your taxes anyway.
 So why not use the IRS DRT?
 It’s the easiest way to update your FAFSA.
 To update your estimates, click “Make FAFSA Corrections” after logging in to fafsa.gov.
-Navigate to the “Finances” section and indicate that you have already completed your taxes.
-If your tax return information is available and if you are eligible to do so, you should follow the prompts that allow you to use the IRS Data Retrieval Tool to transfer your tax return information into your application.
+Navigate to the “Financial Information” section and indicate that you have already completed your taxes.
+If your tax return information is available and if you are eligible to do so, you should follow the same prompts listed above to transfer your tax return information to your application.